4 Days Nepal Tour: Glance of Nepal

-Lastly, on the eve of your departure day, we offer you the farewell dinner at the typical Nepali restaurant with a live show of cultural dances.
+Lastly, on the eve of your departure day, we offer you a farewell dinner at the typical Nepali restaurant with a live show of cultural dances.
 This show obviously makes your trip more exciting and unforgettable.

 About Trip Date of Nepal Tour 4 Days

-The best time for starting the 4 days Nepal Tour is year around.
+The best time for starting the 4 days Nepal Tour is a year around.
 It means you can join this trip at any time and season of the year.
-We will be happy to organize this holiday on any date which you feel comfortable.
+We will be happy to organize this holiday on any date on which you feel comfortable.
 This trip will be your private journey.

 About Optional Activities for Nepal Tour 4 Days

-Obviously, Nepal Tour 4 days is a wonderful holiday trip of Nepal.
+Obviously, Nepal Tour for 4 days is a wonderful holiday trip of Nepal.
 You can make it further exciting by joining in extra activities/ side trips.
 As the interest of people is different from each other, we have put these extra activities as optional tours.
 They are not included in your package cost.
 On your request, we offer you.
 The list of Optional Tours is displayed in the right column.

 For any further information and queries about this trip, please feel free to contact us.